Open Mobile Menu

 Governing Body

 Our school has a strong, effective Local Governing Body.
-Governors work in partnership with our Executive Principal, Mrs Coupe and Head of School, Alice Coyle.
+Governors work in partnership with Principal, Alice Coyle.
 The main responsibility of the Local Governing Body (LGB) is to provide scrutiny of the delivery of the School Development Plans, to ensure the academy is working within agreed financial budgets, to monitor the academy is working within agreed policies and help the Academy to engage with all stakeholders.
 The LGB should also provide strong support and challenge to the academy leadership team.

 The LGB is responsible for the delivery of the Trust strategy locally, with a key focus on its aims of;